raineorshine/npm-check-updates/README.md

 ## Usage

-Show all new dependencies ([excluding peerDependencies](https://github.com/raineorshine/npm-check-updates/issues/951)) for the project in the current directory:
+Check the latest versions of all project dependencies:

 ```sh
 $ ncu